What is a NetCourse?

 All Stata NetCourses come with a 30-day satisfaction guarantee.
 The 30

-days begin after the conclusion of the final lecture.
+days begin after the conclusion of the final lesson.